go-gitea/gitea/docs/content/doc/usage/reverse-proxies.en-us.md

 ## Using Apache HTTPD as a reverse proxy

-If you want Apache HTTPD to serve your Gitea instance you can add the following to your Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):
+If you want Apache HTTPD to serve your Gitea instance, you can add the following to your Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):

 ```
 <VirtualHost *:80>